MortenGregersen/Bagbutik/README.md

 ### Currently open feedback and applied patches

-* **FB8977648**: App Store Connect API is missing the "UNIVERSAL" type for the BundleIdPlatform schema
+#### **FB8977648**: The "BundleIdPlatform" schema is missing "UNIVERSAL" and "SERVICES"

 * Submitted: January 21st 2021.
 * Updated: October 14th 2022 - the type "SERVICES" is also missing.

+**Title:** App Store Connect API is missing the "UNIVERSAL" type for the BundleIdPlatform schema

+##### Description

+In the OpenAPI spec for the App Store Connect API the "BundleIdPlatform" schema is said to only be "IOS" or "MAC_OS".
+This is not right as universal apps (iOS and macOS) has a "UNIVERSAL" platform.

-* **FB13540097**: App Store Connect API Spec and Docs has wrong schema ref for the "data" property on almost all of the schemas ending in “WithoutIncludesResponse”
+#### **FB13540097**: Almost all of the schemas ending in “WithoutIncludesResponse” has wrong "data" type

 * Submitted: January 14th 2024.
 * Confirmed by Apple: January 31st 2024

+**Title:** App Store Connect API Spec and Docs has wrong schema ref for the "data" property on almost all of the schemas ending in “WithoutIncludesResponse”

+##### Description

+Almost all of the schemas ending in “WithoutIncludesResponse” has a wrong schema ref for the “data” property.
+This is both the case in the Open API Spec and the Docs on developer.apple.com.

+As an example, the data property of “BetaTestersWithoutIncludesResponse” refer to the schema “Build”, but when I do a request to the “/v1/betaGroups/{id}/betaTesters” endpoint, all of the items in the “data” of the JSON is of type “BetaTester”.
+The docs says the same: https://developer.apple.com/documentation/appstoreconnectapi/BetaTestersWithoutIncludesResponse

 ### Closed feedback (removed patches)

 * **FB9963088**: The xcodeMetrics schema has no properties or attributes in the OpenAPI spec
+  * In version 1.8 of the OpenAPI spec for the App Store Connect API, the schema “xcodeMetrics” has no properties or attributes.
   * Submitted: March 21st 2022.
   * Resolved: July 12th 2022 (Spec version 2.0).